Maple Valley Amateur Emergency Radio Service

 Weekly Roll Call

-MVARES Team members are encouraged to test their radio equipment weekly by checking into the roll call each Tuesday night at 19:30 on the Maple Valley repeater, 147.260 MHz +offset, 103.5 Hz tone.
-This is a combined ARES and CERT net.
+MVARES Team members are encouraged to test their radio equipment weekly by checking into the roll call each Tuesday night at 19:30 on the Maple Valley Repeater, 147.260 MHz + offset, 103.5 Hz tone.